uludag/nosql-biosets/readme.md

 We want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
 In the early stages of the project only indexing with Elasticsearch was supported.
-Later we have implemented MongoDB support for all the datasets already included in the project.
+Later MongoDB support was implemented for all datasets already included in the project.
 For IntEnz, PubTator and HGNC datasets Neo4j or PostgresSQL support was added as the 3rd database option.
-We want to extend Neo4j and PostgresSQL support to more datasets.
-We are also working on saving IntEnz and DrugBank datasets as  graph files;
+We are also working on saving selected networks in IntEnz and DrugBank datasets as  graph files;
-either the complete datasets by parsing the dataset source files, or subsets of the data after the datasets has been indexed.
+either the complete datasets by parsing the dataset source files, or selected subsets of the networks after the datasets has been indexed.

 ## Datasets supported